Laplacian Representations for Decision-Time Planning: Preliminaries

-Recently, several methods have been proposed to learn the Laplacian representation from samples.
-This overcomes the high computational barrier, i.e. $O(|\States|^3)$, of performing an eigendecomposition on the graph Laplacian.
+Recently, several methods have been proposed to learn the Laplacian representation from samples, thereby overcoming the high computational barrier ($O(|\States|^3)$) of performing an eigendecomposition of the graph Laplacian~\citep{wulaplacian, wang2021towards, gomezproper}.
 We use Augmented Lagrangian Laplacian Objective \citep[ALLO;][]{gomezproper}, an objective to learn the eigenvectors and eigenvalues of the graph Laplacian: